 We may not always get it right in our forecast but we have been close.
 Our philosophy is to advise from a position of knowledge along with some calculated risk rather than not to have any position at all, and be caught out.
 Rising rates, as long as it is at a gradual pace, does not necessarily mean fixed rate will always be the best choice, as our Interest Simulator will show you.
 There is also the option of de-leveraging or paying down which is what we expect over the next few years when interest goes up.
-Speak to our consultants today to find out where you stand.
+Speak to our consultants today for the best home loan Singapore rates.

 To end off, there is still going to be a lot of uncertainties in 2017.
 We think the path of interest rate movements will become clearer towards early 2018 after about a year into the Trump’s administration and that might also be the best time to go long on fixed rate should the pace of rate hikes indeed quickens.